ninabarzh/ipa/content/en/docs/guides/tools.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 45
 description: "From secure messaging to password managers, this section collects calm, discreet apps that support privacy without screaming “I’m hiding something”.
-Pick and choose what fits—no jargon, no overwhelm, just things that work."
+Pick and choose what fits, no jargon, no overwhelm, just things that work."
 ---

 The tools listed here aren’t about being a hacker or living off-grid.
-They’re about taking quiet control of your digital life—whether you want to leave no trace, communicate privately, or just feel a little less watched.
+They’re about taking quiet control of your digital life, whether you want to leave no trace, communicate privately, or just feel a little less watched.
 You don’t need to use everything.
 Pick what helps, leave the rest.

 ## Private messaging & email